-He is currently Chair of the Peak District National Park Authority and Deputy Chair of National Parks England; a past member and chair of the Peak District Local Access Forum; and a parish councillor in Derbyshire.
+He is currently Chair of the Peak District National Park Authority and Chair of National Parks England; representing all ten English national park authorities.
+Andrew is also a past member and chair of the Peak District Local Access Forum; and a parish councillor in Derbyshire.

 Freelance writer, blogger, editor & journalist; contributor to Walk magazine (The Ramblers), Countryside Voice (CPRE), The Guardian, Woman’s World; Derbyshire Life; access and recreation consultant.

 Director of Gritstone Publishing, Britain's first publishing co-operative run for outdoor authors by outdoor authors https://gritstonecoop.co.uk/

 The Land’s End to John o’Groats Walk (Cordee 2001), The Peak District Pub Guide (Johnson Publishing 2002), 50 Walks in Cambridgeshire & the East Midlands (AA Publishing 2003), The Peak District Cafe & Tearoom Guide (Johnson Publishing 2003), Walking Coastal Britain (New Holland 2005), Peakland Pubs: A Pint Size History (Halsgrove, 2005), 40 Short Walks in the Peak District (AA Publishing 2011), The Pennine Way – The Path, the People, the Journey (Cicerone Press, 2016), Peak District Boundary Walk – editor (Friends of the Peak District, 2017), Peak District Pubs (Gritstone Publishing, 2020).

 Andrew's recent blogs have covered issues such as litter in the countryside and the demise of rural pubs.